RamParameswaran/pyAFL/README.md

 ### Team.players

-Returns a list of all historical player for this team.
-The list contains pyAFL [Player objects](#Player)
+Returns a list of all historical players for this team.
+The return is a list of pyAFL [Player](#Player) objects.
+These Player objects can be queried to get player stats using the Player classmethods noted above.

     >>> from pyAFL.teams import ADE
     >>> # Let's get a list of all players who have every played for Adelaide (i.e. all players from https://afltables.com/afl/stats/teams/adelaide.html)